a vantage point at Capaccio, you can see the entire

 years ago and started one of those neat time-lapse films

-going—maybe a frame every couple of years—you could watch
+going —maybe a frame every couple of years— you could

-the violence of the Middle Ages, the drudgery of
+Wars, the violence of the Middle Ages, the drudgery

-invasion of the gulf.
-(All of this, of course, much
+Allied invasion of the gulf.
+(All of this, of

-too quickly in that ant-like time-lapse scurrying to and
+course, much too quickly in that ant-like time-lapse

-the title!
-You'd have to be patient; they didn't start
+Machine in the title!
+You'd have to be patient;

 The modern town of Capaccio is 50 km (30 miles) south of Salerno at the beginning of the mountains at the northern end of the Vallo di Diano national park in the Cilento area of the Campania region of Italy.
 The town sits at 440 meters (1440 feet) above sea level on a spur of Mt.
 Calpazio (Calpatium to the Romans).
 The name Capaccio is either derived from the name of that mountain or from the Latin, Caput aquae, meaning "head of the waters," in reference to the aqueduct that supplied the ancient city of Paestum.